gerac83/ug_bluerobot/clopema_ompl/ompl/doc/markdown/optimalPlanning.md

 1. A path quality metric, or _optimization objective_.
 2. An optimizing motion planner

 You can specify a path quality metric using the `ompl::base::OptimizationObjective` class.
-As for the optimizing planner, OMPL currently provides two optimizing planners that guarantee _asymptotic optimality_ of returned solutions:
+As for the optimizing planner, OMPL currently provides several planners that guarantee _asymptotic optimality_ of returned solutions (see the [list of available planners](planners.html)).

-- `ompl::geometric::PRMstar`
-- `ompl::geometric::RRTstar`

 You can find out more about asymptotic optimality in motion planning by checking out [this paper](http://sertac.scripts.mit.edu/web/wp-content/papercite-data/pdf/karaman.frazzoli-ijrr11.pdf) by Karaman and Frazzoli.
-The following planners also support `ompl::base::OptimizationObjective`, but do not provide theoretical guarantees on solution optimality:

-- `ompl::geometric::PRM`
-- `ompl::geometric::TRRT`

-Lastly, the following planners provide a theoretical guarantee of _asymptotic near optimality_, but currently do not support user-specified objectives:

-- `ompl::geometric::SPARS`
-- `ompl::geometric::SPARStwo`
-- `ompl::geometric::LBTRRT`
+#### CForest parallelization framework

+OMPL includes support for the CForest parallelization framework, boosting the convergence of optimal planners.
+[Learn more about CForest.](CForest.html)

 ## Optimization Objectives